 And the small crystal glasses on the pillars are really photogenic!
 The pagoda was completed during 1878.
 The chief feature of the Kyauktawgyi Paya is huge seated Buddha figure sculpted from a single block of pale green marble from the Sagyin quarry twelve miles north of Mandalay.

+This ends our Mandalay morning city tour.
+All those sights we visited were free to enter.
 I read from other sources that 10 USD tourist pass were needed to enter all these places, good thing we have a local friend that brought us in.
 Thus I would advise travelers to arrive early, not only to save money, but also to enjoy exclusivity in visiting those place.

 Lastly, before taking our AirAsia bus back to Airport, we had our last meal at this Mee Shei road side eatery.